awslabs/data-solutions-framework-on-aws/examples/spark-data-lake/README.md

  * An `src` folder containing business code organized in Python packages (`__init__.py` files).
  * A `test` folder containing the unit tests run via `pytest .` command from the root folder of the Spark project.
 You can use the [EMR Vscode toolkit](https://marketplace.visualstudio.com/items?itemName=AmazonEMR.emr-tools) to locally test the application on an EMR local runtime.

-The infrastructure code is an AWS CDK application using the AWS DSF library to create the required resources.
+The infrastructure code is an AWS CDK application using the DSF on AWS library to create the required resources.
 It contains 2 CDK stacks:
  * An **application stack** which provisions the Data Lake, data catalog, and the Spark runtime resources via the following constructs:
    * A `DataLakeStorage`
    * A `DataCatalogDatatabse`